xled/xled-docs/docs/protocol_details.rst

 ----------------------------

 1. Application calls HTTP API to switch mode to rt
-2. Then UDP packets are sent to a port 7777 of device.
-Each packet contains a frame or its segment that is immediately displayed.
-See bellow for format of the packets.
+2. Then UDP datagrams are sent to a port 7777 of device.
+Each datagram contains a frame or its segment that is immediately displayed.
+See bellow for format of the datagrams.
-3. After some time without any UDP packets device switches back to movie mode.
+3. After some time without any UDP datagrams device switches back to movie mode.

-Real time LED UDP packet format
+Real time LED UDP datagram format
 -------------------------------

-Before packets are sent to a device application needs to login and verify authentication token.
+Before datagrams are sent to a device application needs to login and verify authentication token.
 See above.

-UDP packet format depends on firmware version which implies device generation.
+UDP datagram format depends on firmware version which implies device generation.

 Version 1
 `````````

 This format is used in generation I devices.
-An UDP packet starts with a header:
+An UDP datagram starts with a header:

 * 1 byte: version *\\x01* (byte with hex representation 0x01)
 * 8 bytes: byte representation of the authentication token - not encoded in base 64